 The score takes into account what’s reported by the business credit bureaus.
 It also weights how they individually report on your business credit.
 For example, one lender might consider the value of Experian’s Intelliscore higher than D&B’s Paydex score, or the other way around.
 Yet, if there’s not enough business credit data available, it will use a business owner’s personal credit data to fill in the blanks and calculate the score along with your business’s financial information.

-For example, an early-stage business with a weak business credit profile could potentially get an SBSS score of 140.
+For example, early-stage businesses with a weak business credit profile could get an SBSS score of 140.
 This is the minimum score to pass the SBA’s pre-screen process, but it would require a nearly-perfect personal credit score.

 Improving your score isn’t rocket science, but it does require effort.
 Here are four things you can start doing right now that will improve your FICO SBSS score.

 That includes both your personal and business credit profile.
 It’s human nature to impact the things we pay the most attention to positively.
 All the major credit bureaus offer individuals the ability to see what is being reported to creditors about them or their businesses.
 Nav also offers both business and personal credit monitoring.

 2. Make sure your credit reports are accurate